Hexagon/croner/README.md

 #### Pattern

-The expressions of Croner are very similar to the ones of Vixie Cron, with a few additions and changes listed below.
+The expressions used by Croner are very similar to those of Vixie Cron, but with a few additions and changes as outlined below:

-*   Croner expressions support the following additional modifiers
+*   Croner expressions have the following additional modifiers:
-	-   *?* A question mark is substituted with croner initialization time, as an example - `? ? * * * *` would be substituted with `25 8 * * * *` if time is `<any hour>:08:25` at the time of `new Cron('? ? * * * *', <...>)`.
+	-   *?* A question mark is substituted with the time of Croner's initialization.
+For example `? ? * * * *` would be substituted with `25 8 * * * *` if the time is `<any hour>:08:25` at the time of `new Cron('? ? * * * *', <...>)`.
 The question mark can be used in any field.
-	-   *L* L can be used in the day of month field, to specify the last day of the month.
+	-   *L* L can be used in the day of the month field to specify the last day of the month.

-*   Croner allow you to pass a javascript Date object, or a ISO 8601 formatted string, as a pattern.
-The scheduled function will trigger at the specified date/time, and only once.
-If you use a timezone different from local, you should pass ISO 8601 local time in target location, and specify timezone using the options (2nd parameter).
+*   Croner allows you to pass a JavaScript Date object or an ISO 8601 formatted string as a pattern.
+The scheduled function will trigger at the specified date/time and only once.
+If you use a timezone different from the local timezone, you should pass the ISO 8601 local time in the target location and specify the timezone using the options (2nd parameter).

-*   Croner allow to change how day-of-week and day-of-month is combined.
-By default croner (and Vixie cron) will trigger when day-of-month OR day-of-week conditions match.
-As an example ```0 20 1 * MON``` will trigger on the first of the month, as well as on each monday.
-If you want to use AND (and in this example only trigger on mondays that is also 1st of the month) you can pass `{ legacyMode: false }`.
-See issue [#53](https://github.com/Hexagon/croner/issues/53) for more information.
+*   Croner also allows you to change how the day-of-week and day-of-month conditions are combined.
+By default, Croner (and Vixie cron) will trigger when either the day-of-month OR the day-of-week conditions match.
+For example, `0 20 1 * MON` will trigger on the first of the month as well as each Monday.
+If you want to use AND (so that it only triggers on Mondays that are also the first of the month), you can pass `{ legacyMode: false }`.
+For more information, see issue [#53](https://github.com/Hexagon/croner/issues/53).

 ```javascript
 // ┌──────────────── (optional) second (0 - 59)